Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Existence and Convergence for Smooth Mean Curvature flow with surgery

 \begin{proof} Fix an $\varepsilon>0$ and stipulate that surgeries may only be performed in $\Omega_1$.
 By Corollary \ref{bigA}, we know the singularities of surgery flows converge to the singular set of $\mathcal{M}$ as $\hthic\to\infty$.
 Thus, we can choose $H_\mathrm{min}<\infty$ sufficiently large that all singularities of a weak surgery flow with $H_\mathrm{th}>H_\mathrm{min}$ occur within $\varepsilon$ in time of the singularities of $\mathcal{M}$.
 Moreover, such singularities are contained in $\Omega_{(\alpha,\beta)}$ and are spherical or neck-pinch singularities.

 We initially fix the surgery ratio $\Theta<\infty$, this will be changed in due course. \begin{claim} For sufficiently large $H_\mathrm{min}$, any $(\Balpha,\delta,\mathbb{H})$-flow with $H_\mathrm{th}>H_\mathrm{min}$ is a $\delta$-graph over $\mathcal{M}$ in $N_1$ along the boundary of $\Omega_1$. \end{claim}\begin{proof} This is a consequence of Proposition \ref{convergence2} and its corollaries.
-In particular, let $N_1$ be the open neighbourhood of the boundary of $\Omega_1$ in which the flow $\mathcal{M}$ is smooth, locally $\alpha$-noncollapsed and $\beta$-uniformly 2-convex, as defined in Definition \ref{bddnbhd}.
-Since the boundary of $N_1$ is bounded away from then singular set it is immediate from Proposition \ref{convergence2} and White regularity, that for sufficiently large $H_\mathrm{th}$, the claim holds. \end{proof}
+Recall, $N_1$ is the open neighbourhood of the boundary of $\Omega_1$ in which the flow $\mathcal{M}$ is smooth, locally $\alpha$-noncollapsed and $\beta$-uniformly 2-convex, as defined in Definition \ref{bddnbhd}.
+Since the boundary of $N_1$ is bounded away from the singular set, it is immediate from Proposition \ref{convergence2} and White regularity that, for sufficiently large $H_\mathrm{th}$, the claim holds. \end{proof}

 \begin{remark} It is important to compare this claim with the definition of surgery.
 We only permit the surgery procedure to be applied when the flow is graphically over $\mathcal{M}$ along the boundary.
 Thus, we see the obstruction to the flow continuing as a smooth surgery flow is not from our definitions, but from a point with $H(X)=\hneck$ that does not separate regions of curvature $\hthic$ and $\htrig$ or is not a $\delta$-neck.
 This is same obstruction as is dealt with in the case for 2-convex flows in \cite{hksurg}. \end{remark} \begin{claim} Fix $H_\mathrm{min}<\infty$ to satisfy claim 5.1.
 Then if $\hthic>H_\mathrm{min}$, we can directly apply the arguments of Haslhofer--Kleiner \cite{hksurg} to establish a $\Theta<\infty$ such that $\mathbb{H}>\Theta$ implies the weak $(\Balpha,\delta,\mathbb{H})$ surgery flow is a smooth mean curvature flow up to time $t=T_1-\varepsilon$. \end{claim} \begin{proof} Recall, the definition of an $(\alpha,\delta)$-Brakke flow only allowed surgery as long as the flow was smooth.
 Thus, since the singularities of the surgical flows can occur within $\varepsilon$ of any singular time, $T_1-\varepsilon$ is the best one can do without more information on the singular set.